After Years In Refugee Camps, A Family Celebrates Its First Christmas In The U.S.

 A village of volunteers

 In 2017, Sharon Fine, a sixth-grade teacher from Bethesda, Md., was upset about President Trump's travel ban.
-She said her synagogue Beth El shared that sentiment.
+She said her synagogue, Beth El, shared that sentiment.
 Fine explains, "No Jew has to look very far in their history to find a refugee."

-The synagogue, with Fine at the helm, decided to put in an application to sponsor a refugee family with a local resettlement agency Lutheran Social Services.
-As part of their application, they partnered with neighboring congregations — Bethesda United Methodist Church and St. Mark Presbyterian — to raise funds for the incoming refugees.
+The synagogue, with Fine at the helm, decided to put in an application to sponsor a refugee family with Lutheran Social Services, a local resettlement agency.
+As part of the application, the synagogue partnered with neighboring congregations — Bethesda United Methodist Church and St. Mark Presbyterian — to raise funds for the incoming refugees.

-Before Furaha, Roger and their seven children arrived in the U.S., Fine had a crew of over a hundred volunteers on different subcommittees.
+Before Furaha, Roger and their seven children arrived in the U.S., Fine had a crew of over 100 volunteers on different subcommittees.
 They worked behind the scenes finding housing, transportation, food and clothing for the family.
-Their end goal to have the family be self-sufficient after a year, by helping them learn English and finding them jobs.
+Their end goal: to have the family be self-sufficient after a year, by helping them learn English and finding them jobs.

-With the help of the employment subcommittee, Roger found a job working as a bouncer for a nightclub.
+With the help of the employment subcommittee, Roger found a job working at a nightclub.
 He says it has been going well.
 He also has applications in for jobs at two grocery stores in the area.

 For the family, learning English is key.
 In the daytime, Roger attends classes while Furaha sits with a home tutor who comes by while she takes care of the younger kids.